Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

-\item[Nominal] Nominal type theory \cite{nomdtt,freshmltt} can be modelled in the Schanuel topos \cite{nominal-transp}. \end{description} To the extent possible, one subsequently proves that the relevant notions of fibrancy are closed under basic type formers, so that we can restrict to fibrant types and still carry out most of the familiar type-theoretic reasoning and programming.
-Special care is required for the universe: it is generally straightforward to adapt the standard Hofmann-Streicher universe to classify only fibrant types, but the universe of fibrant types is in general not automatically fibrant itself.
-In earlier work on parametricity with Vezzosi \cite{paramdtt,reldtt}, we made the universe discrete by modifying its presheaf structure and introduced a parametric modality in order to use that universe.
-In contrast, Atkey et al.\ \cite{dtt-parametricity} and Cavallo and Harper \cite{cavallo-harper-paramhott-pub} simply accept that their universes of discrete types are not discrete.
-In guarded type theory, Bizjak et al.\ \cite{bgcmb16} let the universe depend on a collection of in-scope clock variables lest the clock-indexed later modality $\rhd : \forall(\kappa : \clocksym).\uni{\Delta} \to \uni{\Delta}$ (where $\kappa \in \Delta$) be non-dependent and therefore constant (not clock-indexed) by clock-irrelevance of $\uni{\Delta} \to \uni{\Delta}$ \cite{clock-cat}.
+\item[Nominal] Nominal type theory \cite{nomdtt,freshmltt} can be modelled in the Schanuel topos \cite[\S 6.3]{nominal-sets}.
+This is the subcategory of nullary affine cubical sets (see \cref{ex:multip:affine-cubes} later on) that send pushouts in the base category to pullbacks in $\Set$.
+This ensures that if a cell depending on names $\accol{i, j, k}$ in fact only depends on $\accol{i, j}$ and in fact also only depends on $\accol{i, k}$, then it only depends on $\accol{i}$. \end{description} To the extent possible, one subsequently proves that the relevant notions of fibrancy are closed under basic type formers, so that we can restrict to fibrant types and still carry out most of the familiar type-theoretic reasoning and programming.
+Special care is required for the universe $\uni{}$: it is generally straightforward to adapt the standard Hofmann-Streicher universe to classify only fibrant types, but the universe of fibrant types is in general not automatically fibrant itself. \begin{description} \item[HoTT] In HoTT, the Hofmann-Streicher universe of Kan types is usually automatically Kan. \item[Parametricity] In earlier work on parametricity with Vezzosi \cite{paramdtt,reldtt}, we made the universe of discrete types discrete by modifying its presheaf structure and introduced a parametric modality in order to use that universe.
+In contrast, Atkey et al.\ \cite{dtt-parametricity} and Cavallo and Harper \cite{cavallo-harper-paramhott-journal} simply accept that their universes of discrete types are not discrete. \item[Directed] In directed type theory, one could expect, perhaps via a directed univalence result \cite{weaver-licata-dua}, that the universe of covariant types is Segal. \item[Guarded] In guarded type theory, Bizjak et al.\ \cite{bgcmb16} let the universe depend on a collection of in-scope clock variables lest the clock-indexed later modality $\rhd : \forall(\kappa : \clocksym).\uni{\Delta} \to \uni{\Delta}$ (where $\kappa \in \Delta$) be non-dependent and therefore constant (not clock-indexed) by clock-irrelevance of $\uni{} \to \uni{}$ \cite{clock-cat}. \end{description}

-\subsection{Internalizing the Power of Presheaves}
+\subsection{Internalizing the power of presheaves}